partykit/partykit/apps/docs/src/content/docs/reference/partysocket-api.md

 ---
 title: PartySocket (Client API)
-description: PartySocket is a TypeScript client library for connecting to PartyKit servers via WebSockets.
+description: PartySocket is a TypeScript client library for connecting to PartyKit servers via WebSockets

 sidebar:
   order: 4